xue2sheng/sqlite-basics/README.md

 # sqlite-basics

 Fooling around with different languages about sqlite basics.
-The intention is to learn their differnt strong and weak points when it comes down to development and  deployment.
+The intention is to learn their different strong and weak points when it comes down to development and  deployment.

 Therefore, we will just use the "hello world" sqlite at [Achlinux wiki](https://wiki.archlinux.org/title/SQLite):